solarsailer/matthieuoger.com/content/posts/2015-01-15-something-slightly-less-terrible.md

 ---
 date: "2015-01-15"

-title: Something Slightly Less Terrible
+title: "Something Slightly Less Terrible"
 excerptQuote:
   name: "Loren Brichter"
   quote: "The more I learn, the more terrible I think programming is.
 I’d love to rip everything up and start over."